bfraser4/Big-Data-ETL/README.md

 # Big Data ETL - Amazon Customer Reviews

+## Background
-## Background: In this project, I will put my ETL skills to the test.
+In this project, I will put my ETL skills to the test.
 Many of Amazon's shoppers depend on product reviews to make a purchase.
 Amazon makes these datasets publicly available.
 They are quite large and can exceed the capacity of local machines.
 One dataset alone contains over 1.5 million rows; with over 40 datasets, data analysis can be very demanding on the average local computer.
 My first goal will be to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.
 My second goal will be to use PySpark or SQL to perform a statistical analysis of selected data.

-- Part 2: Extract two Amazon customer review datasets and use either SQL or PySpark to analyze whether reviews from Amazon's Vine program are trustworthy.

 ## Instructions
 ### Part 1 - Extract two Amazon customer review datasets, transform each dataset into four DataFrames, and load the DataFrames into an RDS instance.